Diogny/electric-circuits/readme.md

 	have to use "@types/node": "12.12.21" because of a compatibility bug with Typescript

 ### Functionality and Wiring

-	Right-click shows context menu
+	Right-click shows context menu for individual board items Board panning: Alt + Left-Click drag

-	Start new Wire: Ctrl + Left-Click over EC node
-	Escape stops wiring
+	Start new Wire: Ctrl + Left-Click over EC node Highlighted wire nodes and Wire lines can be dragged and aligned Escape stops wiring
-	Bond lose wire: Ctrl + Left-Click, drag and drop over EC node or Wire node Highlighted wire nodes can be dragged and aligned Board panning: Alt+click drag
+	Bond lose wire: Ctrl + Left-Click, drag and drop over EC node or Wire node EC and Wire tooltip label should be deleted in the future, only EC node labels should stay

-	Ctrl + Left-Click and drag on board select ECs
-	Ctrl + Left-Click on EC select/unselect
+	Ctrl + Left-Click on Board and drag shows selection rectangle for ECs Ctrl + Left-Click on EC select/unselect

 ### Last compilation:
 	We are using Node.js 12.14.1, Chromium 83.0.4103.100, and Electron 9.0.3.